 You can find this at Ulu Cafe but only during lunch.

 I’m not a big drinker but I do like those super typical beach drinks.
 But what makes this special is that it’s a Hawaiian twist on a pina colada because it adds lilikoi (passion fruit) syrup.

 You’ll find this at every bar as well as the pool hostesses scattered throughout the resort.

-Now let me be clear, these are in no way on the same level of Leonard’s Bakery, but in terms of a delicious, warm, and sugary breakfast donut option, this is by far the best thing available at Aulani.
+Now let me be clear, these are in no way on the same level as Leonard’s Bakery, but in terms of a delicious, warm, and sugary breakfast donut option, this is by far the best thing available at Aulani.

 Get these for breakfast at Ulu Cafe.